Red heat

-The practice of using colours to determine the temperature of a piece of (usually) ferrous metal comes from blacksmithing.
-Long before thermometers were widely available it was necessary to know what state the metal was in for heat treating it and the only way to do this was to heat it up to a colour which was known to be best for the work.
+In blacksmithing, red heat is the practice of using colours to determine the temperature of a piece of metal (usually iron or steel).
+Long before thermometers were widely available, it was necessary to know what state the metal was in for heat treating it, and the only way to do this was to heat it up to a colour which was known to be best for the work.

 Chapman

 According to Chapman's Workshop Technology, the colours which can be observed in steel are:

 Stirling

 In 1905, Stirling Consolidated Boiler Company published a slightly different set of values: